rancher/rancher/docs/services/projects/adding-services/index.md

 ### Service Options

 Just like adding individual [containers]({{site.baseurl}}/docs/infrastructure/containers/), any options that `docker run` supports, Rancher also supports!
-Port mapping and links are shown on the main page, but other options are within the **Advaanced Options** section.
+Port mapping and service links are shown on the main page, but other options are within the **Advanced Options** section. <span class="highlight">Do we want to go over every possible option in Rancher and how it maps to docker?</span>

 ![Services on Rancher 4]({{site.baseurl}}/img/rancher_add_services_4.png)